-There are many schools of thought about what makes for the best working environment.
+There are many schools of thought about what makes for the best physical working environment.
 Standing desks, sitting desks, bright lights, dim lights, and employees always battle over the thermostat.
-As long as you are in compliance with Federal, state and local regulations, you are free to design your workplace as you please.
+As long as you are in compliance with Federal, state, and local regulations, you are free to design your workplace as you please.

 Deal with problems as soon as they arise and nip gossip and bullying in the bud, and your workplace will be a pleasant and safe place to work.

 In a dangerous workplace, such as a construction site or farm, you want to be extra careful to keep a safe environment where employees are well trained and well protected.
 Don't attempt to save money by cutting corners on safety.